janbalangue/near-me-app/README.md

 # Near Me App

-A React application that finds points of interest nearby.
+A React application that finds points of interest nearby or in any city around the world.
+It talks to places-be, a Spring Boot REST API that calls the Google Maps Places API.

 # Getting Started with Create React App